Code-Institute-Submissions/tadhgnolan-MilestoneProject1/README.md/README.md

 Tested addition of Navbar icons in Chrome Dev Tools with all available phone & tablet presets as well as pc.
 Functioned normally on each.

+Tested html code for Navbar icons at https://validator.w3.org.

+Tested css code for Navbar icons at https://validator.w3.org.
+No error found.

-Tested html code at https://validator.w3.org.
-Found ID with whitespace.
-Corrected before retesting successfully.
+Tested html code for social media icons and About text at https://validator.w3.org.

+Ran into issues with some Bootstrap classes and followed by attempts using custom css code for position not working.

+Eventually had to work around by adding a large number of line breaks in html.

 Tested css at https://validator.w3.org.
 No error found.